-As you sit before your favorite mirror, picking endlessly and by the hour at the skin on your face, neck, scalp, arms, shoulders, or wherever, you may wonder where did this strange behavior come from, in the first place.
-You may be a parent or schoolteacher watching a child pick unconsciously or uncontrollably and wonder why this child but not the others.
-As of yet, there is not one, concrete answer to what causes a person to pick so compulsively but there do seem to be a number of common triggers that may offer some insight into reasons behind the behavior.
+Sitting in front of your favorite mirror, picking endlessly at the skin on your face, neck, scalp, arms, shoulders, or wherever, you may wonder where this strange behavior came from?
+Why pick at the skin?
+Out of all the behaviors you could do, why this one?
+As a parent or schoolteacher watching a child pick unconsciously or uncontrollably you may wonder why this child does this behavior but not the other children or other behaviors.
+While there is not one, concrete answer to what causes a person to pick compulsively there are a number of common triggers that may offer some insight into reasons behind the behavior.

 For more information about skin picking causes get the Complete Guide to Picking Disorders today.